 Learn more about our programming for elementary school-aged children.

-Learn more about programming for youth.
+Learn more about programming for youth in Middle School.

 The Coming of Age (CoA) program is designed to honor the transition between childhood and youth.
 This vibrant class is a transformative experience that includes learning, growing, ritual, and celebration.
 Our goals are to:

 - Provide youth with the tools to begin intentionally shaping their own spiritual lives

 - Encourage youth to create their own “empowering stories”